-This was a Soviet offensive for the recapture of Kharkov, leading to the 3rd Battle of Kharkov (2 February/26 March 1943).
+This was a Soviet offensive planned and implemented for the recapture of Kharkov, leading to the 3rd Battle of Kharkov (2 February/26 March 1943).

 One of the most important objectives of the Soviet winter and spring offensives of 1943, the undertaking was designed to push Generalfeldmarschall Ewald von Kleist’s Heeresgruppe 'A' and Generalfeldmarschall Erich von Manstein’s Heeresgruppe 'Don' back from the line of the Don river westward into Ukraine.